 We need to cultivate our fascial garden intelligently, feed it, hydrate it and move it well.
 The Fascial System takes 6-24 months to make major changes or remodel, so perseverance is essential; feeding the body the necessary motion to replicate life’s challenges is crucial.

-Understand that fascia requires variation of force and movement to allow optimal adaptation.
-(Huijing 2007, Kjaer et al., 2009.)
+Fascia requires variation of force and movement to allow optimal adaptation (Huijing 2007, Kjaer et al., 2009.)

 Let’s review some of the adaption phases of fascia.